ddelcastillof/paf-inclusion-health/README.md

-# paf-inclusion-health
-Estimating PAFs for inclusion health groups
+# Estimating PAFs due to social exclusion groups in HICs